NFT-Guild/NFT-Swap-Infrastructure-Templates/README.md

 * LICENSE         - License information
 * doc             - Documentation about how to build and configure the NFT Swap Infrastructure
 * smart-contracts - All code related to the smart contracts to guard your swap pool contents
-* web             - Example web site you can use for
+* web             - Example web site you can customize to allow users to interact with your swap pool

 # Prerequesites
 We have made effort to keep this repoisitory easy to use.
 Code has comments to give insight into what is going on.